szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Restore used model from stored conversation``: Restores the model saved with a conversation or preset when it is loaded.
 Disable it to keep the currently selected model.
 Default: False.

 * ``Max output tokens``: Caps the number of tokens PyGPT asks the model to generate in a single response where the provider/API supports an output-token limit.
 Set ``0`` to avoid applying an application-level cap.
 Default: 0.

-* ``Max total tokens``: Sets an application-level ceiling for the total token budget used when preparing a request, including conversation context and output allowance where applicable.
-Set ``0`` to disable this extra limit and rely on the model/provider context window.
-Default: 0.

-* ``Context threshold``: Reserves part of the model context window for the generated answer instead of filling the entire window with prompt/history tokens.
-Increasing it can reduce how much old context is included but leaves more room for completion.
-Default: 200.

 Prompts
 ~~~~~~~